Doing up the Garden

 I am looking forward to being able to say that this important strategic area at the back of the house is finished.
 Apart from the path to the deck, and relaying the lawn and replanting the beds and….
 It never ends.

 Over the course of the years we’ve lived in this house, the side of the house has been the biggest “unexploited” resources.
 There’s quite a big area around the side, but it presents several challenges that have made it either difficult to plan or low priority to complete.
 We originally planted a load of low-level beds and had some rather oversized plants in them.
 These gradually degraded over time as the plants became too large and the paving slabs around them discoloured and stained.
 We also has a pergola right at the narrowest part.
 This had a massive jasmine plants all over it, and the net result was quite a narrow opening from the back of the house to the side.
 It was plant that needed chopping back 2-3 times a year.
+There was also a step in between this area and the back of the house which I wanted to remove by creating a sloping patio.
 Finally, the area to the side of the house has very few right angles.
 It’s narrower at one end than at the other, and at the wide end the wall of the garage is not at right angles either to the house wall or to the fence.
 When we originally had the area paved the contractor did a bad job and gradually the paving sank so that the lowest point was against the house, meaning that water pooled at the edge.

 When we first did the patio we wanted to use up a bit of space behind the back of the garage.
 It was even lower than the rest of the ground and consisted of a narrow strip into which I could only just fit the builders’ “large” paving slabs.
 It was also low enough down that we needed a step.